BC Place: Transportation

-The stadium is served by two SkyTrain stations on two lines: the Expo Line (TransLink)'s Stadium–Chinatown to the East, and the Canada Line's Yaletown–Roundhouse to the west.
+The stadium is served by three SkyTrain (TransLink) stations on two lines: Stadium–Chinatown on the Expo Line to the east, and Yaletown–Roundhouse on the Canada Line to the southwest, with Vancouver City Centre on the Canada Line also accessible from the northwest.
 TransLink also operates several bus routes that stop near BC Place.
 The False Creek Ferries and Aquabus also serve the stadium, docking at the nearby Plaza of Nations.